February 19, 2014

 Lawrence Schovanec joined the Texas Tech University faculty in 1982.
 More than 30 years later, he is provost and senior vice president for the university.

 It’s been a long journey for the Oklahoma native, who has served many roles during his three decades on campus.
 He served as interim provost for seven months before officially taking over the role on Jan.
-1. Before that, he served for nearly a year as interim president and two years as dean of the College of Arts & Sciences.
+1. Before that, he served for nearly a year as interim president and two years as dean of the College of Arts and Sciences.
 He also served as interim dean of the college from September 2008 through May 2010 and as chairman of the Department of Mathematics and Statistics beginning in 1998.

 Schovanec earned his doctorate in mathematics from Indiana University, his master’s degree from Texas A&M University and bachelor of science degree from Phillips University.
 He has received the President’s Excellence in Teaching Award and is a member of the Texas Tech Teaching Academy.